NorthernCaptain/passwordy/README.md

 Passwordy is a free, open-source, multi-platform offline password manager designed to keep your sensitive information secure and easily accessible across all your devices.

+## Project Status

+**Note:** Passwordy is currently under active development, and the first version is yet to be released.
+While we're working hard to bring you a stable and feature-complete version, please be aware that the software may be incomplete or contain bugs.
+We welcome early testers and contributors to help shape the future of Passwordy!

 ## Features

 - **Offline-first**: Your data is stored locally, ensuring maximum privacy and security.